 For the next six years she was Senior Research Officer with Australia Post researching images for stamps and writing Stamp Heritage Books.
 A freelance since 1993 she has curated exhibitions for the Ballarat Art Gallery for the 140th Anniversary of Eureka Stockade, Old Treasury Museum on the Gold-Rush (1994) on Cremorne Gardens for a Richmond apartment developer (2007) and in 2012 was volunteer curator for a Royal Historical Society of Victoria’s exhibition on Melbourne Theatres and Cinemas.

-Mimi is a Fellow of the Royal Historical Society of Victoria, an Adjunct Research Fellow with the National Centre for Australian Studies at Monash University, a member of the Victorian Working Party of the Australian Dictionary of Biography, a Board Member of the International Panorama Council (based in Europe) and a committee member of Theatre Heritage Australia Inc. At present as well as working on State Library of Victoria’s George Coppin Collection, she is researching a biographical article on Marcus Clarke’s widow, the actress Marian Dunn.
+Mimi is a Fellow of the Royal Historical Society of Victoria, and member of RHSV publications committee; Adjunct Research Fellow with the National Centre for Australian Studies at Monash University; former member of the Victorian Working Party, Australian Dictionary of Biography; former Board Member of the International Panorama Council (based in Europe) and a committee member of Theatre Heritage Australia Inc. At present as well as working pro bono on the Theatre Heritage Australia website, she is researching a biographical article on novelist Marcus Clarke’s family circle including his widow, the actress Marian Dunn.